Foreign travel advice

 Passport validity requirements

-To enter Zimbabwe, your passport must:
+To enter Zimbabwe, your passport must have:

-• be valid for at least 6 months from the date of your arrival
+• an ‘expiry date’ at least 6 months after the date you arrive

-• have 3 blank pages, in case you need to enter Zimbabwe and exit through one of the neighbouring countries or if you need to leave at short notice
+• 3 blank pages, in case you need to enter Zimbabwe and exit through one of the neighbouring countries or if you need to leave at short notice

-Check with your travel provider that your passport and any other travel documents meet their requirements.
+Check with your travel provider that your passport and other travel documents meet their requirements.
 Renew your passport if you need to.

 You will be denied entry if you do not have a valid travel document or try to use a passport that has been reported lost or stolen.